constellation-app/constellation/CoreNotesView/release/modules/ext/docs/CoreNotesView/src/au/gov/asd/tac/constellation/views/notes/notes-view.md

 -   *Time range filter*: A time range filter that allows the user to only
     display notes in a specific time range.
 Times can be changed to different time zones.

+## Markdown Support

+The notes view supports some markdown text now.
+There is a checkbox in the new note window that allows you to enable and disable markdown.
+Markdown is a lightweight markup language for creating formatted text.
+As of now the notes view supports MD features like:

+    1. Headings
+        Put the 1-6 \# characters and a space before text to create a heading.
+        The higher the number os \#s the smaller the heading.
+    2. Italics
+        You can write italic text by surrounding text with (\_) or (\*).
+For example \_Italic text\_ or \*Italic text\*.
+    3. Bold
+        You can have bold text by surrounding text with (\__) or (\**).
+For example \*\*Bold text\*\* or \_\_Bold text\_\_.
+    4. Strikethrough
+        You can have Strikethrough text by surrounding text with (\~~).
+For example \~~Strikethrough text\~~.
+    5. Lists
+        You can have ordered lists.
+Lists must start with "1." and space before the item text then every consequent list item must have a number and dot before it to be included in the list.
+Sublists can also be made, simply make a list item and then in the line under it press tab so that indentation is one more than the parent list item and then write (1. ) to start a new list.
+Every list item with the same indentation as the first sublist item will be included as part of the sublist.
+        List example
+            1. List item 1
+            2. List item 2
+                1. Sublist item 1
+                2. Notice how sublist starts the same way as regular list just indented
+                    1. Sub-sub list
+            3. List item 3